udeyrishi/Logic/Readme.md

 Everything that follows until a new line is a comment.

 ---
 Congrats, you made it through!
 I'll be adding more features, and keeping this Readme updated.
-If you have any suggestions and/or improvements, please leave an issue or submit a PR.